9ssi7/teknasyon.banking/README.md

+# Info

+I did this project for the case that Teknasyon wanted.

+I will make updates here.
+However, these updates are independent of the case.
+I will complete the deficiencies of the project.
+This project is like a small demo application in my hand.

 # Teknasyon Banking API

 This is a simple banking API that allows you to create, update, delete and list bank accounts, load money into them and transfer money between them.